Employee Nadirah Jones at event table

 Through small and midsize business loans, we are able to help companies start up, expand and provide new job opportunities.
 In addition, through the oversight of Paycheck Protection Program (PPP) loans during the pandemic, we assisted over 1,300 small and mid-sized businesses and nonprofit organizations keep over 15,000 jobs on payroll.

 Over $171 million in Paycheck Protection Program (PPP) loans throughout 2020 and 2021.

-Providing Faith-Focused/Nonprofit lending which means greater and new opportunities for community engagement, outlets and beneficial programs for all ages.
+Providing faith-focused/nonprofit lending means greater and new opportunities for community engagement, outlets and beneficial programs for all ages.

 Through home lending we see many first-time buyers and buyers in neighborhoods that are seeing new growth.
 In addition, families are taking advantage of the equity in their homes to better their lives.

-We originated over $125 million in mortgages and home equity loans in 2020.
+We originated over $78 million in mortgages and home equity loans/lines of credit in 2021.

-To support underserved small business owners and nonprofit organizations in low to moderate income communities, we actively engage in lending and economic development opportunities that deliver needed capital, inspire continued success and ultimately helps our neighborhoods thrive.
+To support small business owners and nonprofit organizations in low- to moderate-income communities, we actively engage in lending and economic development opportunities that deliver needed capital, inspire continued success and ultimately help our neighborhoods thrive.

-Over $53 million in Community Development lending to low and moderate income communities at year ending 2020 – up from just over $18 million for year ending 2019.
+Over $75 million in community development lending to low- and moderate-income communities at year ending 2021 – up 30% from 2020.

 In addition to investing deposits in our neighborhoods, our #stewardstrong initiatives include The Providence Bank & Trust Stewardship Program.
 Through it 10% of the Bank’s profits are donated annually to support the important work of local civic, nonprofit and Christian organizations.